 5PM Porch Music Program

-The 5PM Porch Music Program is hosted by JPMP and supported locally by the Flatbush Development Corporation, and Arts and Democracy.
+The 5PM Porch Music Program is a project sponsored by JPMP and supported locally by the Flatbush Development Corporation, and Arts and Democracy.
 It provides high quality and free music education to middle school and high school youth from Title I schools in the Flatbush and Kensington neighborhoods of Brooklyn.
 Through intensive mentorship with local musicians, original composition workshops, large group ensemble rehearsals and performances in interactive multi-generational community concerts, youth participants develop their skills as creative artists and explore the role of music in community building.

 That Healing Jazz Thing on a Porch in Brooklyn